spdx/spdx-spec/docs/serializations.md

 these native mechanisms.
 All remaining properties shall be serialized within the SpdxDocument element itself.

-A serialization must not contain more than one SpdxDocument.
+A serialization shall not contain more than one SpdxDocument.

-A given instance of serialization must not define more than one SpdxDocument element.
+A given instance of serialization shall not define more than one SpdxDocument element.

-## Serialization in JSON-LD
+## Serialization in SPDX 3 JSON

+### A strict subset of JSON-LD

+The SPDX 3 JSON format is a strict subset of JSON-LD.
+It requires data to be serialized according to the defined serialization specification and validated against the SPDX 3 JSON Schema.
+It may be parsed – not serialized – using standard JSON-LD libraries.

 ### JSON-LD context file

 JSON-LD contexts allow JSON documents to use simple, human-readable, locally defined terms while ensuring data interoperability across different systems.

-The SPDX global JSON-LD context file must be used universally for all SPDX documents in JSON-LD format that adhere to a specific SPDX version.
+The SPDX global JSON-LD context file shall be used universally for all SPDX documents in JSON-LD format that adhere to a specific SPDX version.

 SPDX global JSON-LD context file is available at:
 <https://spdx.org/rdf/3.0/spdx-context.jsonld>

-All SPDX documents in JSON-LD format must include a reference to the SPDX global context file at the top level.
+All SPDX documents in JSON-LD format shall include a reference to the SPDX global context file at the top level.
 This reference is achieved using the following JSON construct: